< Free Resources

 Characteristics of a derivative

 In order to apply proper accounting, it is important to understand what a derivative is.
 Both ASC 815 and IFRS 9 provide a characteristics-based definition of a derivative.
 There are three characteristics, all of which must be present in order to qualify for accounting treatment of a derivative.
-The characteristics to meet the definition of a derivative under ASC 815 are summarized in the image below:
+The characteristics to meet the definition of a derivative under ASC 815 are summarized in the adjacent image.

-Under IFRS, the characteristics that define a derivative are different.
-See our summary of ASC 815 vs IFRS 9 differences below.
+Under IFRS, the characteristics that define a derivative are different from U.S. GAAP.
+See our summary of ASC 815 versus IFRS 9 differences below.

-Even if an instrument possesses all three of these characteristics, there still may be circumstances where ASC 815 would not apply.
+Even if an instrument meets all three required characteristics, there still may be circumstances where ASC 815 would not apply.
 There are many specific scope exceptions for certain instruments that require consideration of accounting guidance outside of ASC 815, including:

-Our course, Derivatives: Characteristics and Scope Exceptions, walks through the considerations you need in order to understand how to properly evaluate an instrument as within scope or outside the scope of ASC 815.
+Our course, Derivatives: Characteristics and Scope Exceptions, discusses how to evaluate if an instrument is within scope oof ASC 815.
 This course also walks through the three basic types of derivative instruments: options, swaps, and forwards and futures.
 Each of these structures addresses specific risks that an entity may wish to manage or otherwise use for speculation purposes.

 Designing a risk management policy